 With regard to copyright, Europe is mostly governed by the EU, which has had a significant impact on the evolution of copyright legislation.
 As mentioned throughout this article, the ECJ banned the sale of "pre-loaded" Kodi boxes, intending to halt the sale of devices which pirate copyrighted materials.
 For users, this means that they cannot sell a Kodi device which contains third-party add-ons, and that the use of streaming copyrighted materials through third-party add-ons also constitutes a criminal act.

 Nations such as India and China have come under considerable scrutiny regarding copyright infringement and punishment, with India having an arguably incapable approach that has generated a substantial backlog of cases.
 Notably, India places the onus of criminal activity on the distributor more so than the viewer, despite ongoing legal discourse and action.
-Because of this, the illegal streaming of content is far more widespread and commonplace.

 Meanwhile, China has also found itself at the heart of controversy surrounding Intellectual Property Rights more generally.
 But despite this, the greatest issue for Kodi users in China is the mass censorship imposed by the government, rather than a focus on illegal streaming.